Andrej123456789/Door-Project/README.md

 Big thanks to ringwormGO (https://github.com/ringwormGO/ringwormGO)

-If you have a suggestion or a problem you want to report feel free to contact me at ringwormgo@gmail.com or create issue
+If you have a suggestion or a problem you want to report feel free to contact me at ringwormgo@gmail.com or create issue.

-We accept contributors for some projects
+We accept contributors for some projects.

 **PLEASE READ LICENSE FILE**